 Kushi Katsu – Put anything on a stick and deep fry it for added deliciousness right?
 That’s what they do at Kushi Katsu joints and it is a great way to sample a wide variety of foods while enjoying some beer or rice wine!
-Veggies, meats and cheeses are all skewered for your enjoyment at these hole in the wall restaurants.
-You can find 100 yen kushi katsu places and they are often just as delicious as the pricier ones.
+Veggies, meats, and cheeses are all skewered for your enjoyment at these hole in the wall restaurants.
+You can find 100 yen Kushi katsu places and they are often just as delicious as the pricier ones.
 But beware that you’ll have a hard time sticking to a budget meal because they are just so damn tasty!

 Tako tamago – Baby octopus stuffed with a quail egg and skewered caught me by surprise in Kyoto’s food market.
 I almost passed up this delicacy then remembered Ronda convincing me to try skewered chicken heads in Cebu and thought I had to try it just for her.
 They have a sweat candied outside and are much tastier than expected.
 I definitely prefer eating baby octopus like this than the raw Korean version, sannakji that wriggles in your mouth!
-That being said I’m not

 Karage – Karage is a special type of fried chicken that is always boneless and always delicious.
 You can find it on the street or in restaurants ranging from 300-1000 yen.
-From a street truck it’ll come with giant skewers to help you eat it and the more you buy the more you get so it can easily be turned into a meal.
+From a street truck, it’ll come with giant skewers to help you eat it and the more you buy the more you get so it can easily be turned into a meal.

 Okonomiyaki – Also know as ‘Japanese pancakes ‘ Okonomiyaki comes with a variety of ingredients but typically has an eggy dough, sprouts, green onions and whatever else you add.
 Seafood and other veggies are quite common in okonomiyaki and you’ll usually have the option to add fish-flakes on top.
 There are always 2 sauces, sweet or spicy, and most Japanese add mayo on top of this meal.
 Typically cooked at your table and often by the visitor this is a meal everyone should experience.
 You get a little metal spatula to cut and flip your okonomiyaki and it is even served differently in different regions.
 For instance, Hiroshima okonamiyaki is specifically layered and will be cooked by the chef while more traditional okonomiyaki is a bit more of a medley that you make at your table.

 Takoyaki – These octopus balls are doughy, chewy, delicious and always piping hot!
-You can find many ingredients besides octopus in them but its usually seafood and comes with a savory brown sauce and fish flakes on top.
+You can find many ingredients besides octopus in them but it is usually seafood and comes with a savory brown sauce and fish flakes on top.
 Popular as a street food you can find it at most rest stops too.

-Gyoza – All east asian countries have their version of dumplings and Japans are called gyoza.
+Gyoza – All east Asian countries have their version of dumplings and Japans are called gyoza.
 Often smaller than Korean mandu that I’m used to but still quite delicious.
 A thin doughy exterior holds a meaty veggie mix.
-Most gyoza I ate were fried but I hear you can find them steamed too.
+Most gyoza I ate was fried but I hear you can find them steamed too.
 Gyoza should only cost about 250-300yen but some places specialize and charge a little more.